systeminit/si/README.md

 ## About

-System Initiative is the future of DevOps Automation.
-It is an Intuitive, Powerful, and Collaborative replacement for Infrastructure as Code.
+System Initiative is the world’s first AI Native Infrastructure Automation platform.

+- Engineers can now work directly with AI agents to do their work in a profound new way.
+- AI agents can discover infrastructure, propose changes, and execute them safely.
+- Human review and dynamic policy enforcement are built in to provide safety.

+The resulting workflow reduces multi-day tasks down to minutes and unlocks previously intractable problems in infrastructure automation.

-To learn more, read our ["System Initiative is the Future" blog post](https://www.systeminit.com/blog-system-initiative-is-the-future) and the [System Initiative docs](https://docs.systeminit.com).
+To learn more, check out the [website](https://systeminit.com) and the [docs](https://docs.systeminit.com).

 ## Local Development Quickstart